RSS

 The PET wasn’t a bad little machine at all.
 It wasn’t quite as advanced in some areas as the Apple II, but it was also considerably cheaper.
 Still, it was hard to articulate just where it fit in the North American market.
 Hobbyists on a budget favored the TRS-80, easily available from Radio Shack stores all over the country, while those who wanted the very best settled on the more impressive Apple II.
 Business users, meanwhile, fixated early on the variety of CP/M machines from boutique manufacturers, and later, in the wake of VisiCalc, also started buying Apple IIs.
 The PET therefore became something of an also-ran in North America in spite of the stir of excitement its first announcement had generated.

 Europe, however, was a different story.
 Neither Apple nor Radio Shack had any proper distribution network there in the beginning.
 The PET therefore became the first significant microcomputer in Europe.
 With effectively no competition, Commodore was free to hike its prices in Europe to Apple II levels and beyond.
 This meant that PETs were most commonly purchased by businesses and installed in offices.
-Only France, where Apple set up distribution quite early on, remained resistant, while West Germany became a particularly strong market, with the Commodore name accorded respect in business equivalent to what CP/M received in the U.S. And when a PET version of VisiCalc was introduced to Europe in 1980, it caused almost as big of a sensation as the Apple II version had the year before in America.
+Only France, where Apple set up distribution quite early on, remained resistant, while West Germany became a particularly strong market, with the Commodore name accorded respect in business equivalent to what CP/M received in the U.S. And when a PET version of VisiCalc was introduced to Europe in 1980, it caused almost as big a sensation as the Apple II version had the year before in America.
 Within a year or two, Commodore stopped even seriously trying to sell PETs in North America, but rather shipped most of the output of their U.S. factory to Europe, where they could charge more and where the competition was virtually nonexistent.

 In North America Commodore’s role in the early microcomputer and game-console industries was also huge, but mostly behind the scenes, and all centered around the Commodore Semiconductor Group — what had once been MOS Technologies.
 In an oft-repeated scenario that Dave Haynie has dubbed the “Commodore Curse,” most of the innovative engineers who had created the 6502 fled soon after the Commodore purchase, driven away by Tramiel’s instinct for degradation and his refusal to properly fund their research-and-development efforts.
 For this reason, MOS, poised at the top of the microcomputer industry for a time, would never even come close to developing a viable successor to the 6502.
 Nevertheless, Commodore inherited a very advanced chipmaking operation — one of the best in the country in fact.
 It would take some years for inertia and neglect to break down the house that Peddle and company had built.
 In the meantime, they delivered the 6502s and variants found not only in the PET but also in the Apple II, the Atari VCS, the Atari 400 and 800, and plenty of other more short-lived systems.
 They also built many or most of the cartridges on which Atari VCS games shipped.
 All of which put Commodore in the enviable position of making money every time many of their ostensible competitors built something.
 Thanks to MOS and Europe, Commodore went from near bankruptcy to multiple stock splits, while Tramiel himself was worth $50 million by 1980.
 That year he rewarded Peddle, the technical architect of virtually all of this success, with termination and a dubious lawsuit that managed to wrangle away the $3 million in Commodore stock he had earned.

 Commodore’s transformation from a business-computer manufacturer and behind-the-scenes industry player to the king of home computing also began in 1980, when Tramiel visited London for a meeting.
 He saw there for the first time an odd little machine called the Sinclair ZX-80.
 Peddled by an eccentric English inventor named Clive Sinclair, the ZX-80 was something of a throwback to the earliest U.S.-made microcomputers.
 It was sold as a semi-assembled kit, and, with just 1 K of memory and a display system so primitive that the screen went blank every time you typed on the keyboard, pretty much the bare-minimum machine that could still meet some reasonable definition of “computer.”
 For British enthusiasts, however, it was revelatory.
 Previously the only microcomputers for sale in Britain had been the Commodore PET line and a few equally business-oriented competitors.
-These machines cost thousands of pounds, putting them well out of reach of most private individuals in this country where average personal income lagged considerably behind that of the U.S. The ZX-80, hthough, sold for just under £100.
+These machines cost thousands of pounds, putting them well out of reach of most private individuals in this country where average personal income lagged considerably behind that of the U.S. The ZX-80, though, sold for just under £100.
 For a generation of would-be hackers who, like the ones who had birthed the microcomputer industry in the U.S. five years before, simply wanted to get their hands on a computer — any computer — it was a dream come true.
 Sinclair sold 50,000 ZX-80s before coming out with something more refined the next year.

 We’ll talk more about Sinclair and his toys in later posts, but for now let’s focus on what the ZX-80 meant to Tramiel.
 He began to think about a similar low-cost computer for the U.S. consumer market — this idea of a “home computer” that had been frequently discussed but had yet to come to any sort of real fruition.
 To succeed in the U.S. mass market Commodore would obviously need to put together something more refined than the ZX-80.
 It would have to be a fully assembled computer that was friendly, easy to use, and that came equipped with all of the hardware needed to hook it right up to the family television.
 And it would need to be at least a little more capable than the Atari VCS in the games department (to please the kids) and to have BASIC built in (to please the parents, who imagined their children getting a hand up on their future by learning about computers and how to program them).

-For the first time in the company’s history, Commodore created a major U.S. advertising campaign to accompany the VIC-20 that was well-funded and smart, perhaps because it was largely the work of an import from the much more PR-savvy Commodore UK named Kit Spencer.
+For the first time in the company’s history, Commodore created a major U.S. advertising campaign that was well-funded and smart, perhaps because it was largely the work of an import from Commodore’s much more PR-savvy British subsidiary named Kit Spencer.
 He hired as spokesman William Shatner, Captain Kirk himself.
 “Why buy just a videogame?”
 Shatner asked.
 “Invest in the wonder computer of the 1980s,” with “a real computer keyboard.”
 The messaging was masterful.
 The box copy announced that the VIC-20 was great for “household budgeting, personal improvement, student education, financial planning.”
 In reality, the VIC-20, with just 5 K of memory and an absurdly blocky 22-characters-per-line text display, was of limited (at best) utility for any of those things.
 But always Commodore snuck in a reference, seemingly as an afterthought, to the fact that the VIC-20 “plays great games too!”
 Commodore was effectively colluding with the kids they were really trying to reach, giving them lots of ways to convince Mom and Dad to buy them the cool new game machine they really wanted.
 Understanding that a good lineup of games was crucial to this strategy, they made sure that upon release a whole library of games, many of them unauthorized knockoffs of current arcade hits, was ready to go.
 For the more cerebral sorts, they also contracted with Scott Adams to make cartridge versions of his first five adventures available at launch.

 Within a few months of the launch, Tramiel made a deal with K-Mart, one of the largest U.S. department-store chains of the time, to sell VIC-20s right from their shelves.
 This was an unprecedented move.
 Previously department stores had been the domain of the game consoles; the Atari VCS owed much of its early success to a distribution deal that Atari struck with Sears.
 Computers, meanwhile, were sold from specialized dealers whose trained employees could offer information, service, and support before and after the sale.
 Tramiel alienated and all but destroyed Commodore’s dealer network in the U.S., such as it was, by giving preferential treatment to retailers like K-Mart, even indulging in the dubiously legal practice of charging the latter lower prices per unit than he did the loyal dealers who had sometimes been with him for years.
 Caught up in his drive to make Commodore the home-computer company as well as his general everyday instinct to cause as much chaos and destruction as possible, Tramiel couldn’t have cared less when they complained and dropped their contracts in droves.
 Eventually this betrayal, like so many others, would come back to haunt Commodore.
 But for now they were suddenly riding higher than ever.